Welcome Letter

 Dear Parents and Students,

-Welcome to the 2023 school year.
-The home page is full of important information for a successful school year, especially as we transition into our second year.
+Welcome to the 2024-2025 school year.
+The home page is full of important information for a successful school year.
 Please take time to read it together as a family because it contains our school policies and rules.

 We are looking forward to an exciting educational year, in which we have the opportunity and privilege of working with your children.
 We believe in fostering a fun and nurturing environment.
 Our goal is that all students will be able to communicate in Bangla language and as such connect with their roots and know their heritage.